CatsDevelopment/LiquidCat/README.md

 Do the above and share your source code with everyone; just like we do.

+## Contributing

+We appreciate contributions.
+So if you want to support us, feel free to make changes to LiquidCat's source code and submit a pull request.

+If you have experience in one or more of these fields, we would highly appreciate your support.

+Our main goals right now are to
+- Completely rewrite the original code in [Kotlin](https://kotlinlang.org)
+- Optimize the original code

 ## Setting up a Workspace

 LiquidBounce is using Gradle, so make sure that it is installed properly.
 Instructions can be found on [Gradle's website](https://gradle.org/install/).